cameronbrill/create-go-app/README.md

 # create-go-app

-This is an executable to create different base projects I tend to use.
-Inspired by [create-react-app](https://github.com/facebook/create-react-app)
+This is a lightweight project generator inspired by [create-react-app](https://github.com/facebook/create-react-app)

-# installation
+## installation

 Make sure you have your `go/bin` added to your `PATH` variable, such as in your `~/.zshrc` or `~/.bash_profile`